Understanding the Two Types of BI Users

 - Custom Data Modeling: The default join path might not be the preferred one, so make sure power users can tweak data models on a report-by-report basis.

 - Advanced Sorting: Instead of simply sorting a data field alphanumerically, power users may want to manipulate that field in some way and then sort it.
-In practice, this might looks something like sorting a date field by day of the week.
+In practice, this might look something like sorting a date field by day of the week.

 - Advanced Filtering: Whereas basic users might be satisfied with aggregate filtering (apply filter A, then filter B, then filter C, etc.), power users may need to introduce some more complex grouping logic to accomplish their goals (for example, apply filters A and B, or, if no data is returned, filter C).
-They may also want to filter a manipulated field as in the sorting example above, removing all Mondays from a date field by applying weekday function.
+They may also want to filter a manipulated field as in the sorting example above, removing all Mondays from a date field by applying a weekday function.
 Lastly, since power users often create reports for casual users, they may need the ability to present those running the report with a limited set of prescribed filtering options.

 - Detail Row Access: It might surprise you to learn that not all BI solutions give users access to detail information.
 This level of granularity is crucial, especially for data scientists.